-You'll find the amount of premium you need to pay each policy period on the policy premium chart in your welcome pack, and in each renewal pack.
+You'll find the amount of premium you need to pay each policy period on the tax invoice in your welcome pack, and in each renewal pack.

 You may be eligible for a discount on your premium

 You may be eligible for one or more discounts on your premium.
 Discount offers include: